Things to do: Naracoorte and beyond

 Friday, November 25, Frances Hotel hosts country blues and rock artist Bo Jenkins, more information available online.

-Friday, November 25, An information session on dementia, communication and changes is to be held at the P&A Conference Room at Naracoorte Showgrounds, event free, interested persons to share their experiences and be open to developing new support networks in community.
+Friday, November 25, A free information session on dementia, communication and changes is to be held at the P&A Conference Room at Naracoorte Showgrounds, interested persons to share their experiences and be open to developing new support networks.

 SHOP LOCAL